 According to the 2014 Environmental Performance Index, Switzerland ranked first among 132 nations in safeguarding the environment.

-In 2014, the Global Green Economy Index placed Switzerland among the top 10 green economies.
+The 2014 Global Green Economy Index placed Switzerland among the top 10 green economies.

 In 2015, the Swiss Federal Institute of Technology Zurich (ETHZ) and the University of Zurich were listed 20th and 54th respectively, on the Academic Ranking of World Universities.

-In 2015, the foreign citizen population was 28.9% of Switzerland.
+In 2015, the foreign citizen population in Switzerland was 28.9%, similar to Australia.

 In November 2016, Swiss voters rejected a Green Party referendum to accelerate the phaseout of nuclear power.

-In 2016, German was spoken natively by 62.8% of the population; French by 22.9%; and Italian by 8.2%.
+In 2016, German was spoken natively by 62.8% of the population, French by 22.9%, and Italian by 8.2%.

-As of 2018, the cantons comprised 2,222 municipalities.
+As of 2018 the cantons comprised 2,222 municipalities.

 In 2018, Switzerland became World Vice-Champion in ice hockey.

-In 2019 more than two-thirds (68%) of the permanent resident population indicated speaking more than one language regularly.
+In 2019, more than two-thirds (68%) of the permanent resident population indicated speaking more than one language regularly.

-In 2019, the average population density in Switzerland was 215.2 inhabitants per square kilometre (557/sq mi).
+In 2019, the average population density in Switzerland was 215.2 inhabitants per square kilometre.

-In 2019, the unemployment rate was 2.3%.
+In 2019, the unemployment rate in Switzerland further dropped to 2.3%.

 Switzerland had a 2019 Forest Landscape Integrity Index mean score of 3.53/10, ranking it 150th globally out of 172 countries.

-In September 2020, a referendum calling for a vote to end the pact that allowed a free movement of people from the European Union was rejected by voters.
+In September 2020, a referendum calling for a vote to end the pact that allowed a free movement of people from the European Union was rejected by Swiss voters.

 On 27 September 2020, 62% of Swiss voters rejected the anti-free movement referendum by SVP.